-CD is a platform-independent graphic library.
-It is implemented in several platforms using native graphic libraries: Microsoft Windows (GDI), Macintosh (QuickDraw), and X-Windows (XLIB).
+CD is a platform-independent graphics library.
+It is implemented in several platforms using native graphics libraries: Microsoft Windows (GDI and GDI+) and X-Windows (XLIB).

 The library contains functions to support both vector and image applications, and the visualization surface can be either a canvas or a more abstract surface, such as Clipboard, Metafile, PS, and so on.